aflashyrhetoric/aflashyrhetoric.github.io/content/posts/windfall.md

 ## Scraping Module, or `scraper`
 This module is responsible for the scraping of various news sources.

-It will use "official" **NEWS** sources, such as:
+It will use "official" **News** sources, such as:

 - Bloomberg.com
 - BBC.co.uk
 - The Wall Street Journal (WSJ)

-... as well as open social media networks with an API, such as Twitter.
+... as well as **Social Media** sources with an API, such as Twitter.
+For sources without an API, data will be gathered via the [Scrapy](scrapy.org) library.

-This module is the entrypoint to the software and should return data in the form of JSON.
-Support for GraphQL is being considered.
+Support for [GraphQL](http://graphql.org/) is being considered.

 | Methods | Parameters | Description | Returns
 |---|---|---|---|